-You can expect to keep up that pace for a few years, at which point you will be rewarded with the opportunity to take your comprehensive exams.
+You can expect to keep up that pace for a few years at which point you will be rewarded with the opportunity to take your comprehensive exams.
 Often called “orals,” they are graded by a small group of faculty members from your department.
 Needless to say, you’ll probably dread these exams just as much as all the graduate students who came before you.
 However, their inevitable occurrence should keep you motivated to dive into your studies and work closely with your professors.
 You’ll probably need to spend anywhere from a few months to a couple of years preparing for your comprehensive exams.

 On a side note, statistically speaking, many, many graduate students in Ph.D. programs never make it to this stage of the game.
-While you may start out with the best of intentions and work your fingers to the bone, some statistics suggest that, depending on their course of study, as many as five out of six students will drop out of their Ph.D. program before reaching their orals.
+While you may start out with the best of intentions and work your fingers to the bone, some statistics suggest that, depending on their course of study, as many as 5 out of 6 students will drop out of their Ph.D. program before reaching their orals.

 If you make it through your orals, it’s time to move on to your dissertation.
 With all those years of courses behind you, you’ve had ample opportunity to identify an area of interest that needs further defining or solving and this may serve as the theme for your thesis.
-But this won’t be the thirty-page research report you’re familiar with!
+But this won’t be the 30 page research report you’re familiar with!
 Unlike a master’s thesis, a Ph.D. dissertation involves original research and is usually much, much longer.
 It will be judged for its originality and the value (and accuracy) of the contribution it makes to the body of knowledge in your field.

 Researching and writing your dissertation will probably require several years.
 A faculty committee will help guide your process and keep you on the right track.
-You may end up knowing your area of specialization better than any of them, but they will offer general, if not specific, advice when they’re able to do so.
+You may end up knowing your area of specialization better than any of them, but they will provide general, if not specific, advice when they’re able to do so.
 One of these professors will be your primary adviser and will hopefully become your mentor, offering you the benefit of years of experience and the opportunity to meet other professionals in the field.
 Your adviser will be your advocate and can mediate amongst the other members of the committee, if necessary.
 Your relationship with your adviser can, and will, play a vital role in your success in your Ph.D. program.